RomanIncognito/vnote/CCNA/1-22_EXAM/WIRELESS.md

 The Galois/Counter Mode Protocol (GCMP) is a robust authenticated encryption.
 Consists of two algorithms: AES and Galois Message Authentication Code (GMAC).

+Short for Wi-Fi Protected Access 2 – Pre-Shared Key, and also called WPA or WPA2 Personal.
+It is a method of securing your network using WPA2 with the use of the optional Pre-Shared Key (PSK) authentication, which was designed for home users without an enterprise authentication server

 3 wifi certification: WPA, WPA2, and WPA3.
 WPA based on TKIP.
 WPA2 - AES and CCMP.
 WPA3 - AES and GCMP.